Virtual Section Meeting: How Do NDT Professionals Navigate Ethical Dilemmas?

 Speaker

 Dr. Kyle Payne is a strategic talent development leader and ASNT NDT Level III with fifteen years of experience driving process improvement and behavior change through training, coaching, and consulting.
-He draws upon his experience managing quality in the structural steel industry – building high-quality structures that stand the test of time in any environment – to building high-performing and continually-improving teams.
-As a coach and facilitator, Kyle has established a strong reputation for fostering a safe and productive environment for participants to find clarity and direction on their own terms.
+He draws upon his experience managing quality in the structural steel industry – building high-quality structures that stand the test of time in any environment – to building high-performing and continually improving teams.
+As a coach and facilitator, Dr. Payne has established a strong reputation for fostering a safe and productive environment for participants to find clarity and direction on their own terms.
+He also holds certifications from the American Welding Society and the Association for Materials Protection and Performance.

 Questions?
 Contact the Education Department at education@asnt.org